 During my time there, I’ve changed roles a number of times.
 When I joined, I wanted to learn a lot about backends and Ruby on Rails, which at the time was what most of the platform ran on.
 I later got the itch to work on more user-facing components, and changed teams to work on the front-end heavy next version of SoundCloud that launched at the end of 2012.

 I wanted to do more design within SoundCloud, so in 2013 I joined the Growth team as both a Product Designer and a Front-end developer, in the hope of combining my two biggest interest.
 In that team I was responsible for almost the entire stack: doing the first sketches, designs, prototyping, and deployment.
 I worked a lot on email campaigns and also designed soundcloud.com’s new onboarding flow.
 I also worked on new designs for the settings page, but these haven’t been rolled out yet.

 Some projects I’ve worked on:

 I worked on many projects over the years, both in the backend and frontend fields, but here’s three: The new user onboarding on SoundCloud.com, the frontend SoundCloud.com, and various email campaigns and templates for the Growth team.

-SoundCloud’s previous onboarding was quite intrusive, and focused primarily on following users.
-We found that the it wasn’t working well: people were confused with the results, and a large amount of users that sign up, did’t come back after.
+SoundCloud’s previous onboarding was quite intrusive and focused primarily on following users.
+We found that it wasn’t working well: people were confused with the results, and a large number of users that sign up, didn’t come back after.